sanity-io/document-internationalization/README.md

   // ...
   plugins: [
     documentInternationalization({
-      // Required
+      // Required, either:
+      // An array of supported languages
       supportedLanguages: [
         {id: 'nb', title: 'Norwegian (Bokmål)'},
         {id: 'nn', title: 'Norwegian (Nynorsk)'},
         {id: 'en', title: 'English'}
       ],
+      // OR a function that takes the client and returns a promise of an array of supported languages
+      supportedLanguages: (client) => client.fetch(`*[_type == "language"]{id, title}`),
+      // Required
       schemaTypes: ['lesson'],
       // Optional
       languageField: `language` // defauts to "language"
-      // Requires access to the Publishing API
+      // Optional, requires access to the Publishing API
       bulkPublish: true // defaults to false
     })
   ]